prb/pips-solver/strategy.md

 Any deviation from this format is an error, and an informative error message should be returned to the user.
 After loading the game, the game should be checked for validity with an informative error message returned if not.

 ## Example Game Representation
-An example game (from the "hard" puzzle on 2025-10-12); this is also in the file `examples/hard_2025-10-12.txt`.
+An example game (from the "hard" puzzle on 2025-10-12); this is also in the file `examples/game-2025-10-12-hard.txt`.
 See the `examples` directory for more examples from the Times.

 ```
-// NYTimes Hard 2025-10-12
+// id 32 (hard) - Rodolfo Kurchan
 board:
    #
 ####